AusterweilLab/generating_categories/Experiments/cat-assign/readme.md

 2. in `config.py` Restore the right path to data on server (around line 11)

-Check that conditions names match in `config.py` (line 16) and that the counterbalance number in the next line is appropriate
+Check that conditions names match in `config.py` (probably near line 20) and that the counterbalance number in the next line is appropriate

 Also, remember to check where the Workers db is saved in Luke.
-I'm guessing this is a list of workers we want to block - check with Nolan.)
+I'm guessing this is a list of workers we want to block - check with Nolan.) - ok got it.
+It's can be accessed through the phpmyadmin mariadb5 server

+3. Add the `assignments.db` and `cmp_midbot.db` (if using
+   middle-bottom conditions, otherwise is `cmp_xcr.db`) to the server data folder.
+This is NOT the one on mariadb, but rather somewhere like here:
+   /var/services/homes/xian/CloudStation/data/generate-categories

+   Permissions have to be set appropriately in that folder